 Please note, the director will also take care of any other duties that ordinarily the secretary would tend to look after.

-If you are a contractor running your own UK company, there is no real benefit in having a secretary anymore.
+If you are a contractor running your own UK company, there is no real benefit to having a secretary.

-What’s more, you may employ your spouse to look after the administration type tasks.
+Moreover, you may employ your spouse to look after the administration-type tasks.
 If you do this, your spouse does not need to take the official company secretary title to do this job.